GaetanoMar96/GCA/associate-google-cloud/Module 1 Google Cloud Fundamentals Core Infrastructure.md

 - There are no upfront investments.
 - VM contains the power and functionality of a full-fledged **operating system**.
 - Compute Engine has permission to ```terminate a job``` if its resources are needed elsewhere.
+- Can be configured such as a physical layer.

+Can be created using GC console, GC CLI or GC Engine API.
+Can build and run images of different OS.
+Compute engine bills by seconds, mith minimum cost by 1 minute.
+For specific quantities you can already buy vCPU and memory, cutting the costs.
+To save money there are Preemptible/Spot VM, but they cannot terminate a job if resources are required elvewhere like compute engine.

+Spot vs Preemptible:
+- More features vs Less features.
+- No max runtimes vs max 24 hrs.
+- Same pricing.

+Autoscaling and Load balancing
+VMs can be added or not based on the needs.
+Also there is the load balancing for the traffic

+VPCs have routing tables like physical networks, but they are integrated, eliminating the need for router management.
+Routing tables facilitate traffic routing within the same network, across subnets, and between Google Cloud zones without external IP addresses.
+Google Cloud provides a global distributed firewall for VPCs, controlling both inbound and outbound traffic.
+Firewall rules can be conveniently defined using network tags on Compute Engine instances.
+VPCs can communicate between multiple Google Cloud projects through VPC peering or via a shared VPC for enhanced IAM control.

 ### Cloud Load Balancing